melshiD/call-me-back/README.md

 ### The Voice Pipeline

 This core innovation brings us **sub-1000ms voice-to-voice latency** through streaming everything.
 Liquidmetal's Raindrop at the edge with Cerebras inference is FAST!
+Add in the turn-taking capability of Deepgram's new Flux model (originally we used Nova + in-house turn-taking built on top of Silero-VAD.
+It was servicable, but not very good), and you have some serously production-ready voice bots.

 ![Voice Call Flow](submission_docs/images/voice_call_flow_complete.png)
-*Complete call flow: From button click through Twilio, Voice Pipeline, Deepgram STT, Cerebras inference, ElevenLabs TTS, and back to the user's phone*
+*Complete call flow: From button click through Twilio, Voice Pipeline, Deepgram STT, Cerebras inference, ElevenLabs TTS, and back to the user's phone.*
+*\*This complete flow represents the phone-call based audio-pipeline.
+This app also features a separete, parallel voice pipeline specifically for streaming audio from the browser so that admin's can call and debug personas directly from the Persona Designer without having to use a phone.*

 The sequence diagram above shows the full journey of a call:
 1. **Call Initiation** — User clicks "Call Now", API Gateway routes to Call Orchestrator, credits checked, Twilio initiates outbound call
 2. **WebSocket Establishment** — Phone answers, Twilio connects media stream to Voice Pipeline on Vultr
-3. **Real-Time Voice Loop** — Audio streams to Deepgram for transcription, Cerebras generates response in <1 second, ElevenLabs streams audio back
+3. **Real-Time Voice Loop** — Audio streams to Deepgram for transcription, Cerebras generates response, ElevenLabs streams audio back
-4. **Call Termination** — Hang up triggers cleanup, credits deducted, call logged to PostgreSQL, SmartMemory extraction initiates
+4. **Call Termination** — Hang up triggers cleanup, credits deducted, call logged to PostgreSQL, SmartMemory extraction completes, and the AI personas retrain memories from your conversations together.

 **Key insight:** We use Deepgram Flux for its native turn-taking *events* (`EagerEndOfTurn`, `EndOfTurn`), not just transcription.
 This enables **speculative response generation**—the AI starts thinking before you finish speaking.